Qiskit/qiskit-ibm-runtime/docs/cloud/setup-terraform.rst

 Set up Terraform for Qiskit Runtime
 ===================================

 If you use Terraform to manage your infrastructure, the `IBM Cloud provider for Terraform <https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started>`__ supports provisioning Qiskit Runtime service instances.
-The generic "ibm_resource_instance" resource is used for that.
+The generic ``ibm_resource_instance`` resource is used for that.
 The following parameters have to be specified:

 Provisioning with Terraform
 ---------------------------

 If you use Terraform to manage your infrastructure, the `IBM Cloud provider for Terraform <https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started>`__ supports provisioning Qiskit Runtime service instances.
-The generic "ibm_resource_instance" resource is used for that.
+The generic ``ibm_resource_instance`` resource is used for that.
 The following parameters have to be specified:

 -  ``name`` – The name of your service instance.
 -  ``service`` – Specify ``quantum-computing`` to provision Qiskit Runtime instances.